gayatrikharche/Example-OSG/README.md

 4. **File Transfers:** Manages the transfer of necessary files (e.g., Python script, dataset) to the compute node.
 5. **Resource Requests:** Requests computational resources such as CPUs, GPUs, memory, and disk space.
 6. **Job Execution:** Ensures that the job is executed with the specified resources and that all necessary files are available on the compute node.

----

-This README provides a comprehensive overview of Method 1, detailing each step in the process from data acquisition to job execution and monitoring.
-Adjust and expand upon this entry as needed to fit specific requirements or additional details.
-Extract Dataset: Decompresses the CIFAR-10 dataset tarball and creates a data directory.
-Run Model Training: Executes the PyTorch model script to train the model on the extracted dataset.
-Cleanup: Deletes the data directory after training to reclaim storage space.
-4. HTCondor Submit File
-The HTCondor submit file configures the job submission process and includes:

-Singularity Image: Specifies the use of a Singularity container image containing PyTorch.
-Log Files: Defines paths for log, error, and output files.
-Executable and Arguments: Sets the executable (wrapper script) and its arguments.
-File Transfers: Manages the transfer of necessary files (e.g., Python script, dataset) to the compute node.
-Resource Requests: Requests computational resources such as CPUs, GPUs, memory, and disk space.
-Job Execution: Ensures that the job is executed with the specified resources and that all necessary files are available on the compute node.